-Name of Te eacher Being Observed School assroom Learning Environment hat are some things you notice about how the teach her creates an environment of respect and rapport?
-Wh nat are some procedures and routines that the team cher implements?
-Wr nat are some ways the teacher responds to inappr opriate student behaviors? struction nat are some ways the teacher communicates goa ls/objectives to the students?
-Wh nat are some ways the teacher engages students i n Critical Thinking? nat are some ways the teacher engages students loeriences/interests? by connecting the instruction to students' Wł nat are some of the instructional strategies the team cher uses that respond to the diverse needs of the students?
-Wł nat are some ways the teacher facilitates learning experiences that promote autonomy, interaction or choice?
-Wh nat are some ways the teacher provides feedback or checks for understanding throughout the lesson?
-Wł nat are some ways the teacher demonstrates flexit oility and responsiveness?
+ame of Teacher Being Observed School Classroom Learning Environment What are some things you notice about how the teacher creates an environment of respect and rapport?
+What are some procedures and routines that the teacher implements?
+What are some ways the teacher responds to ina appropriate student behaviors?
+Instruction What are some ways the teacher communicates goals/objectives to the students?
+What are some ways the teacher engages stude nts in Critical Thinking?
+What are some ways the teacher engages stude experiences/interests? nts by connecting the instruction to students' What are some of the instructional strategies the teacher uses that respond to the diverse needs of the students What are some ways the teacher facilitates learn ing experiences that promote autonomy, interaction or choice?
+What are some ways the teacher provides feedb eack or checks for understanding throughout the lesson?
+What are some ways the teacher demonstrates f lexibility and responsiveness?